-Any judicial, fiscal administrative and/or supervisory inspections and those carried out by the sector Supervisory Authorities, including by the bodies responsible for verifying the application of Legislative Decree no. 81/2008, as well as the tax checks and social security inspections undertaken by the Work Inspection Agency, must be attended by (at least two) appointed subjects.
+Inspections Any judicial, fiscal administrative and/or supervisory inspections and those carried out by the sector Supervisory Authorities, including by the bodies responsible for verifying the application of Legislative Decree no. 81/2008, as well as the tax checks and social security inspections undertaken by the Work Inspection Agency, must be attended by (at least two) appointed subjects.
 The internal minutes of the entire procedure concerning the inspection must be drawn up and kept.
-In the case where the final report reveals critical areas, the Supervisory Board must be informed in writing by the manager in charge of the department in question.

-Specific procedures must be observed to regulate the modalities of participation, by individuals appointed by MIP either for MIP or on behalf of third parties, to the judicial, fiscal administrative and/or supervisory inspections and the modalities regarding the management of relationships with public subjects, including those involving health safety in the workplace and accident prevention regulations.

-It is obligatory to prepare a quarterly report containing the following information: list of inspections, the public administration entity, reason for the inspection, MIP personnel involved.

-- Ensure access to data, documents and information; - Trace the activities inspected through correct procedures of documentation and archiving: - Nomination of a person responsible, and the appropriate delegate, for every inspection, access and verification carried out by the public supervisory authority.
+In the case where the final report reveals critical areas, the Supervisory Board must be informed in writing by the manager in charge of the department in question. participation, by individuals appointed by MIP either for MIP or on behalf of third parties, to the judicial, fiscal administrative and/or supervisory inspections and the modalities regarding the management of relationships with public subjects, including those involving health safety in the workplace and accident prevention regulations.
+Specific anti-bribery measures Measures promoting transparency It is obligatory to prepare a quarterly report containing the following information: list of inspections, the public administration entity, reason for the inspection, MIP personnel involved.
+Measures of control and regulation Ensure access to data, documents and information; Trace the activities inspected through correct procedures of documentation and archiving; Nomination of a person responsible, and the appropriate delegate, for every inspection, access and verification carried out by the public supervisory authority.

-Where possible, and where no highly technical specifications are required, the rotation of persons appointed with regards to the verification operations carried out by the public supervisory authority.

-Any exponent must be able to inform the Supervisory Body about potential abnormal behaviour through MIP's "whistleblowing" procedure, without this warning leading to negative consequences for the reporting party.

-• Every person appointed to be responsible in terms the verification operations carried out by the public supervisory authority must sign a declaration certifying that there is no conflict of interest that can affect MIP.
+Measures concerning job rotation • Where possible, and where no highly technical specifications are required, the rotation of persons appointed with regards to the verification operations carried out by the public supervisory authority.
+Warning and reporting measures • Any exponent must be able to inform the Supervisory Body about potential abnormal behaviour through MIP's "whistleblowing" procedure, without this warning leading to negative consequences for the reporting party.
+Measures to prevent and manage conflicts of interest • Every person appointed to be responsible in terms the verification operations carried out by the public supervisory authority must sign a declaration certifying that there is no conflict of interest that can affect MIP.

-Protocol 9 - Management of relationships with public subjects to obtain authorisations and licences for MIP to exercise its business

-Authorisations and Licences

-This operation must include:

-- the separation of the official/departments responsible for making contact with the public subject to ask for information, from those responsible for preparing the requests and for managing the licences and/or authorisations, establishing special control systems (for example, the compilation of information sheets, including by external consultants, convening specific meetings, minuting the main approved rulings), in order to ensure standards of integrity, transparency and correctness throughout the process; - special protocols of control and verification of the truth and correctness of the documents necessary to obtain licences and/or authorisations;
+Protocol 9 - Management of relationships with public subjects to obtain authorisations and licences for MIP to exercise its business Authorisations Licences and This operation must include: the separation of the official/departments responsible for making contact with the public subject to ask for information, from those responsible for preparing the requests and for managing the licences and/or authorisations, establishing special control systems (for example, the compilation of information sheets, including by external consultants, convening specific meetings, minuting the main approved rulings), in order to ensure standards of integrity, transparency and correctness throughout the process; special protocols of control and verification of the truth and correctness of the documents necessary to obtain licences and/or authorisations;